The Herbs and The Adventures of Parsley

 Which is unfortunate,and unfair on them.

-But they always give the feeling that they're genuinely happy to be there.And that always goes a long way.
+But they always give the feeling that they're genuinely happy to be there.Which is heartening to see.

 And no-one but no-one does 'enthusiasm' better than Sybil.